davidanthonymalone/EnterpriseWebDevAssignment2/README.md

 ![alt text](screenshots/folder.png " This is a screenshot of what the folder structure should look like when both the apps are cloned")

 This application has node intergration with Read/Write and delete functionality.
+The applicaiton also reads, writes and deletes from MongoDB.

 ## Data Model Design.
 I have one data model and its a fairly simplistic workout data model.